 Eva is the Head of Participatory and Deliberative Projects at the Field of Dialogue Foundation in Poland.
 She has designed and coordinated deliberative processes at municipal and national level, in Poland and abroad.
 As a facilitator she also supported European Citizens Panel on Energy Efficiency.
 Together with Center for Blue Democracy she co-created a Training Camp for CA Coordinators that helped practitioners and civil servants in discovering what assemblies have to offer in their context.
 Her special interests include institutionalizing deliberative tools and embedding them in local and national law.

-• Co-Director, Children Rights International Network
+• Co-Director, Child Rights International Network

-(incl.
+(all prices incl.
 21 % VAT)

-A limited number of free tickets are available at the discretion of the organiser.
+Free Tickets: A limited number of free tickets are available at the discretion of the organiser.
 We grant these tickets to participants with limited resources and who will implement the skills gained in the school.
 If you think you are eligible, there is a dedicated question in the registration form to let us know.

-Registration deadline: Friday, May 30th
+Registration deadline: Wedneday, May 28th

 Cancellation policy:

-• Before May 6th: total refund.
+• Before May 2th: total refund.

-• Before May 20th: 50% refund.
+• Before May 16th: 50% refund.

-• There will be no refunds given after May 30th.
+• There will be no refunds given after May 16th.